 Want to set up your own online store instead?
 Try Shopify.

-Finally… it’s simple and easy to create an online store from scratch thanks to the built-in e-commerce templates that make it as easy as 1, 2, 3.
+With Shopify, it’s simple and easy to create an online store from scratch — thanks to the built-in ecommerce templates that make it as easy as 1, 2, 3.

-With over 20,000 online stores using Shopify, you’ll be in good company while running your web store the way you want it done!
+With over 20,000 online stores using Shopify, you’ll be in good company while running your Print On Demand web store the way you want it done!